Universal prescriptivism: What prescriptivists claim

 Hare originally proposed prescriptivism as a kind of amendment to emotivism.
 Like emotivists, Hare believes that moral discourse is not primarily informative or fact-stating.
 But whereas emotivists claim that moral language is mainly intended to express feelings or to influence behavior, Hare believes that the central purpose of moral talk is to guide behavior by telling someone what to do.
 Its main purpose is to “prescribe” (recommend) a certain act, not to get someone to do that act or to express one's personal feelings or attitudes.

 To illustrate the prescriptivist view, consider the moral sentence, “Suicide is wrong.”
 According to moral realism, such a sentence claims there to be some objective property of “wrongness” associated with the act of suicide.
 According to some versions of emotivism, such a sentence merely expresses an attitude of the speaker; it only means something like “Boo on suicide!”, but according to prescriptivism, the statement “Suicide is wrong” means something more like “Do not commit suicide.”.
 What it expresses is thus not primarily a description or an emotion, but an imperative.
-General value terms like “good”, “bad”, “right”, “wrong” and “ought” usually also have descriptive and emotive meanings, but these are not its primary meanings according to prescriptivists.
+General value terms like “good”, “bad”, “right”, “wrong” and “ought” usually also have descriptive and emotive meanings, but these are not their primary meanings according to prescriptivists.

 Criticisms

-Prescriptivism has been widely criticized and has few adherents today.
-Many ethicists reject Hare's claim that moral language is not informative—that the purpose of moral talk is not to express moral truths or moral facts.
-Numerous critics also question Hare's contention that providing guidance is always the main purpose of moral talk.
-Hare appears to some to assume that moral language is always used in a context of discussion, debate, or command in which one person is telling another person, or persons, what to do.
-This, it is claimed, ignores the fact that moral talk is a “language-game” that is used for a wide variety of purposes.
-Finally, many critics have argued that prescriptivism conflicts with the commonsense distinction between good and bad reasons for moral beliefs.
-According to Hare, a racist “fanatic” who claims that all minority-group members should be deported, and is willing to stick with this consistently (e.g., even if the racist herself were a member of the minority group), cannot be faulted for either irrationality or falsehood.
-Ethics, for Hare, is thus ultimately a matter of non-rational choice and commitment.
-Many of Hare's critics object that reason does and should play a larger role in ethics than he recognizes.
+Prescriptivism has faced extensive criticism and currently has few adherents.
+Ethicists commonly dispute Hare's assertion that moral language lacks informativeness, challenging the idea that the primary purpose of moral discourse is not to convey moral truths or facts.
+Hare's argument that offering guidance always constitutes the primary goal of moral discourse is also questioned by numerous critics.

+Some critics observe that Hare seems to presume moral language is exclusively employed in discussions, debates, or commands, where one person instructs another or others on what to do.
+This perspective, it is argued, overlooks the broader usage of moral talk as a "language-game" serving diverse purposes.
+Lastly, critics contend that prescriptivism contradicts the common-sense differentiation between good and bad reasons for holding moral beliefs.

+Hare's stance suggests that a racist "fanatic" advocating the deportation of all minority-group members, while maintaining consistency (even if the racist is a member of the minority group), cannot be criticized for either irrationality or falsehood.
+Kerner argues that, for Hare, morality fundamentally involves non-rational choice and commitment.
+However, critics of Hare argue that reason should and does play a more substantial role in ethics than he acknowledges.